Femen: Other branches

 Since late 2011, Femen has held rallies outside Ukraine.
 In late April 2011, the organization said it was setting up international branches in Warsaw, Zürich, Rome, Tel Aviv, and Rio de Janeiro.
 A demonstration by a group called RU Femen in the Russian capital, Moscow, in late April 2011 was immediately denounced as a fake offspring of Femen.
 Femen accused the Russian political party United Russia of having set up RU Femen.
 Early in 2013, Femen said that it had members in Brazil, Germany, the U.S., Canada, Switzerland, Italy, Bulgaria, and Tunisia.

 On 23 January 2013, a third national Femen-group was opened officially when Alexandra Shevchenko launched Femen in Germany proposing to train and lead the group from Berlin and Hamburg bases.
-The German branch of Femen was founded by Irina Khanova, Hellen Langhorst, Klara Martens.
+The German branch of Femen was founded by Irina Khanova, Hellen Langhorst, and Klara Martens.
 An action the group took was amid the opening of the Barbie Dream House in Berlin's Alexanderplatz.
 Right before the pink plastic building opened, a Femen member emerged topless from a model high-heel shoe burning a Barbie doll, in protest of what was widely seen as giving girls an unrealistic view of life.
 The Femen member had written on her chest: "life in plastic is not fantastic".

 A Quebec-based Femen is also active, founded by Ukraine-born, Sept-Îles raised Xenia Chernyshova.

 On 10 September 2013, the Belgium branch of Femen voluntary disbanded itself.

 A branch of Femen in Turkey, founded in late-2013 is also active.

 In June 2014, Femen opened a branch in Israel with 15 women.
 Femen notes, "our numbers are growing from week to week."
 The members, who range in age from 17 to 30, come from all over the country.

 In August 2016, a branch of Femen launched in the United States of America, based in Seattle, Washington and led by Jordan Robson.
 To date, their most publicized action has been a protest held at the polling station used by Donald Trump in New York City on 8 November 2016.